thepatrick00/quizzical-project/README.md

 - I want to add the ability to tab through and select each answer with space.
 When the answer is seclected it will automatically go to the next section of questions.

 ## Strech Goal Updates
 - 6/2/22 - 2 Weeks later I came back to my code, read it, and implement true and false answers to the quiz.
-I had to make sure true was always the first button you could choose.
+I had to make sure that "True" was always the first option to choose from.